PangYenChen/RookieCurrency/README.md

 - Use Generic type for objects that handle network calls.

-- Change the api key and make an api call again when the vender returns status code 429 (too many requests).
+- Change the API key and make an API call again when the vendor returns status code 429 (too many requests).

 - Unit Tests